vallis/synthlisa/README.md

 # Synthetic LISA #

-This is Michele Vallisneri's _Synthetic LISA_, now on GitHub.
+This is Michele Vallisneri's _Synthetic LISA_, now on GitHub with a cleaned-up version 2.

+I thought I would celebrate the 2011 demise of the U.S. LISA project and the 2012 non-selection of the European eLISA by sharing this code as widely as possibly with posterity.

 ## What is this? ##